Sant'Adriano al Foro: The church

 The Church of Sant'Adriano al Foro (Italian for St. (H)Adrian at the Roman Forum) was a conversion of the Curia Julia, which had housed the Senate of Ancient Rome, by Pope Honorius I in 630.

 The end of the sixth and the beginning of the seventh century mark for Rome a period of profound decay.
 The curia had been abandoned until Honorius decided to erect the church.

 Its name refers to the martyr Adrian of Nicomedia.
 Paintings are still visible in a side chapel which depict scenes from the life of St. Adrian; there are also some Byzantine paintings.
 It was designated by Pope Sergius I (687-701) as the starting point for the litanies during certain the procession liturgical feasts of the Virgin Mary, Presentation in the Temple, Annunciation, Assumption and Nativity.
 Pope Gregory IX made substantial changes to the building in 1228.

-In the 17th century its large bronze doors were moved by order of Pope Alexander VII to adorn the main portal of the Basilica of St. John Lateran.
+In 1590 the relics of saints Papias and Maurus were rediscovered in the church and transferred to Santa Maria in Vallicella.
+In the 17th century, its large bronze doors were moved by order of Pope Alexander VII to adorn the main portal of the Basilica of St. John Lateran.